 - Exercise.
 This is extremely important.
 Not only will exercise help your teen lose weight by burning calories, it also will help her to stay fit and be healthy.
 Your teen does not have to play a sport or belong to a gym to exercise.
 She can simply take a walk after school or help out with chores at home.
-The goal is 60 minutes of physical activity daily, with at least 30 minutes of moderate to high intensity exercise at least three to five times per week.
+The goal is 1 hour of physical activity per day.

 - Don't banish certain foods, and learn to forgive.
 Eliminating certain foods from your teen's diet, such as chocolate cake or ice cream, is a sure way to make her crave it even more, possibly every day.
 In addition, your teen needs some fat in her diet and should be able to eat at least small portions of her favorite foods.
 Overall, your teen should have no more than one-third of total calories from fat and no more than 300 milligrams of cholesterol each day.
 If your teen wants to have ice cream after dinner, have her skip the potato chips at lunch.
 It also is important to let your teen know that if she does eat both the potato chips and the ice cream, she needs to forgive herself.
 She can always try again tomorrow.